 - Flight tickets and overnight-stays at hotels

-- Galapagos is one of the only places where pelagic species such as tunas, manta rays, and hammerhead sharks can be seen close to shore.
+- Due to the island topography, pelagic species such as tuna, manta ray, and hammerhead shark can be seen extremely close to the shoreline

-- The diversity of underwater geomorphological forms produces a unique display, which cannot be found anywhere else in the world.
+- The diversity of underwater terrain is exceptional and cannot be found anywhere else in the world

 - Season: December to May is when manta rays are more commonly sighted.
 Warmest season but also expect daily rain showers and cloudier skies.
 June to November is when the Humboldt current comes up from the south, bringing with it plankton and making this the best time for seeing whale sharks.
 Cooler temperatures with occasional showers.